 - Blood tests

 - Urine tests

 - Lumbar puncture —to evaluate cerebralspinal fluid that surrounds the spinal cord and brain

 - Rest and fluids

-- Antibiotics—may be given for 2-3 days while the doctor waits for test results; antibiotics are not effective for viral infection
+- Antibiotics may be given for 2-3 days while the doctor waits for test results—antibiotics are not effective in treating viral infections

-- IV antiviral drugs—for severe infections that respond to antiviral drugs—few viruses can be treated this way
+- IV antiviral drugs—for severe infections—few viruses can be treated this way

 Wash your hands